Frequently Asked Questions

 First, you should speak with your faculty advisor.
 It is possible to do an internship somewhere off campus, or even with a different faculty member on campus.
 Bring your project for approval to your faculty advisor/research sponsor.
 Once approved, you may be instructed to enroll in a Physics research course.
 This will help guarantee that you receive course credit for any work you complete.
 Next, check with the College of Letters and Science for regulations to make sure that there are no liability issues with you working off campus.
 If everything checks out, you will be enrolled at UCSB for units through a faculty sponsor or advisor.
 Once the quarter is complete, your supervisor will need to report to your advisor/sponsor in order for a grade to be submitted.

 Depending on the problem, you may want to seek the advice of an advisor.
-In general, it is good to try to confront the person you are having a conflict with.
+In general, it is good to try to talk to that person first.
 If that does not work, or you are uncomfortable doing that, it may be a good idea to make an appointment with the Chair of the Department for consultation.
 We take complaints very seriously, and evaluate each case.
 Confidentiality is also an extreme priority, so you may remain anonymous.

 Many students have taken Physics AP exams in High School.
 The breakdown of the exams is found in the General Catalog.
 It states that: